dhruvds12/eie4-mesh-network/README.md

 # eie4-mesh-network

-Please see [Wiki](https://github.com/dhruvds12/eie4-mesh-network/wiki) for further details and videos
+Please see [Wiki](https://github.com/dhruvds12/eie4-mesh-network/wiki) for further details and videos.

 This repository contains the code for the **Mesh Network for Natural Disaster Recovery** project.